Super Mario 64: Fan projects

+Decompilation

+In 2019, fans decompiled the original ROM image into C source code, allowing Super Mario 64 to be natively ported to any system.
+The next year, fans released a Windows port with support for widescreen displays and 4K resolution.
+The port would allow for more graphical mods and forks, such as Render96, which implemented the original high-resolution source textures and created new character models and environments resembling those seen in the game's CG renders, and Super Mario 64 Plus, a fork of the Windows port featuring a new permanent death option, bug fixes, and an improved camera system.
+Fans have also created ports for several different platforms, including the Nintendo 3DS, PlayStation 2, PlayStation Vita, Dreamcast, and Android.
+Nintendo has enlisted a law firm to remove videos of the port and its listings from various websites, taking them down via copyright claims.

 Medical literature

 In 2013, a study was conducted to see the plasticity effects on the human brain after playing Super Mario 64—chosen for its navigation element and the ability to play in a three-dimensional environment—for at least thirty minutes every day for two months.
 The study concluded that doing the previously mentioned activity caused the gray matter (a major part of the central nervous system) to increase in the right hippocampal formation and the right dorsolateral prefrontal cortex—brain areas thought to contribute to spatial navigation, working memory, and motor planning.